sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-use-microcopy-editor/index.md

 To start, we suggest going through the microcopy file in the editor.
 Look at the values and see how they compare to the terminology you decided to use in step 1.
-The most frequently modified pieces of microcopy use language specific to each Template’s imagined example.
-For FTW-product, this will be language related to “sneakers,” FTW-daily has language about “saunas,” and FTW-hourly language about “yoga” and “yoga teachers.”
+The most frequently modified pieces of microcopy use language specific to the Template's theme "Biketribe".

 Using the search functionality in the Microcopy editor is the easiest way to find the copy-texts that need changing.
 Press “CMD+F” on a Mac or